 A year later he is gone, and when I am too, the photographs will still be there to connect us all.

-Not so long ago I had a growing migraine attack while lying in bed on a Saturday morning.
-Migraines were new to me so I was surprised to sense tingling spreading across my limbs.
+I once had a growing migraine attack while lying in bed.
+That particular time I was surprised to sense tingling spreading across my limbs.
 I suddenly felt something pop in my head and pulse through me.
 Right then paralysis took me over like a wave would.
 I couldn’t move, couldn’t even open my eyes, couldn’t call for help.
 My mind was fully on but my body was no longer responding to its command.
 I was locked-in.
 It only lasted a short while but it was the most terrifying event of my life so far.
 In what started as an attempt to exorcise my angst, I decided to explore through photography the anguish I had felt during this episode.